Vincent-Charbonnier/audio-transcribe-summarize/README.md

 - GPT-OSS/OpenAI-compatible APIs for summarization

 And Specials thanks to:
-- Dave (for the UI) & Dominic (for the troubleshooting) and all the HPE Private Cloud AI Central Europe SE Team (for being awesome).
+- Dave (for the original gradio app) & Dominic (for the troubleshooting) and all the HPE Private Cloud AI Central Europe SE Team (for being awesome).